fbpx

 Treatment for hidradenitis suppurativa is complex and often individualised.

-In mild cases, topical antibiotic or antiseptic washes can help control disease flares and frequency.
-Some people may require a course of oral antibiotic or Vitamin A (isotretinoin).
+In mild cases, topical antibiotic or antiseptic washes may help control disease flares and frequency.
+Some people may require a course of oral antibiotic or Vitamin A.

 Surgical treatments may be used in some patients including deroofing procedures or excision of HS lesions.